Looking back at dining — and disruptions — on campus

 For nearly four centuries, Harvard University has educated young people — and fed them.
-When the University responded to the COVID-19 pandemic in March by curtailing on-campus operations, it maintained the teaching but not the feeding.
+When the University responded to the COVID-19 pandemic in March by curtailing on-campus operations and sending students home, it maintained the teaching but not the feeding.
 Both functions will be restored someday.
 But maybe not exactly as before.
 Food’s significance for social inclusion and equality is the main theme of “Resetting the Table,” an exhibit at the Peabody Museum of Archaeology and Ethnography for which I was guest curator.
 Now that no one can gather around the exhibit’s central table — or any table at Harvard — I’ve been thinking about what past crises show about food and Harvard.
 Two earlier emergencies had different outcomes: the College’s use of food to enforce social hierarchy survived the American Revolution, but not World War II.
 It’ll be the second era’s more forthright reforms that we’ll need, moving forward.

 Once upon a time, Harvard students and faculty ate together, like a family.
 At meals, the faculty and president acted as kin and father, as if students were children who needed supervision.
 Students were younger on average than College students today and were considered intellectual apprentices.
 Meals were ways to remind them of their dependent status, even though, as free men, overwhelmingly white, they would eventually rank high.
 Although some students boarded out, the College discouraged this.
 Students could collect morning provisions from the Buttery and breakfast in their rooms, but other meals were eaten in common, at tables set with equipment, such as silver salt cellars, to mark community and ceremony.
 Exceptions to the College diet were granted only by petition.
 The authorities were scandalized, in 1723, when students were caught “going into town, on Sabbath mornings, to provide breakfasts.”
 (Everything has a history, even Sunday brunch.)
 Some cravings proved impossible to control.
 In 1759, students were permitted to hold private entertainments with rum punch, and no adult supervision, so long as the punch wasn’t too strong.